 3. How are you improving yourself as a Scrum Master?

 4. What’s your favorite book about Scrum/Agile?
-What books would you recommend to a person eager to start his/her journey with Scrum?
+What books on Product Management would you recommend read?
+See the link for good examples.

 5. Do you read any Agile blogs?
 What’s the main takeaway from that activity?